mortenskoett/calculator-madness/README.md

 ## So what is it?
 - `server` is a service that exposes a GRPC API to solve an equation.
 - `cli` is a tool to call this API to solve some equations.
-- `shared/queue` is a NSQ queue implemented as a shared Go module
+- `shared/queue` is a NSQ(New Simple Queue) queue implemented as a shared Go module

 The protos are placed outside the project to simulate a realistic setup.